A North American Conservation Success

 Estimated continental population (Partners in Flight range)

-Eggshell thickness recovered to pre-DDT baseline
+Eggshell thickness recovered to at or near pre-DDT baseline

-New USFWS EA · 2026
+USFWS EA · 2026

-A new Environmental Assessment proposes to normalize take
+The Environmental Assessment to normalize take

 The proposal does not increase risk to the population.
 It brings the rule-set into line with demographic reality: peregrines have been recovered for 25+ years, monitoring data is mature, and the take framework has been successfully applied to other species for over a decade.